The History of JN

 We just can't seem to ignore April Fools - and this year was no different.
 While our Premium Service did have a disclaimer announcing it was a joke, quite a few people didn't seem to notice - we still got contacted about it over a year later!

 Following on the success of the Daily Dare records, June saw the release of Altador Cup Records, which allowed users to show off just how good at those games they were!

 July was a busy time at JN - we released our sister site, Twin Skies Help (closed in November of 2009), which assisted users in the new virtual world of Twin Skies, launched by Neopets Creators Adam and Donna.
 We were also lucky enough to snag special interviews with both Donna and former Neopets game programmer Ollie (aka The Phantom Orange Shirt Guy), who moved to the new project as well.

 In the summer of 2008, we held our first Altador Cup Staff Tournament.
 Each of the 16 teams was represented by a JN staff member, and they duked it out until one was determined champion - Dandy!
+Congratulations go out to 1337 and Rosie for taking second and third respectively.
 Users were able to predict both the final placement and individual matches, with winning guessers receiving trophies.

 August not only saw us celebrating our fourth birthday, but also the release of a brand new JN Service - Goal Counters!
 These personalized counters don't require you to ever edit the image - all users have to do is edit the numbers on JN, and the image will automatically update!

 On the same day as Goal Counters were released, however, tragedy occured - JN staffers were taken hostage by the Mutant Cybunnies from the first Negg Hunt!

 The JN Costume Contest made a return in October for its 2nd year, with Acandinhas leaving victorious.